santagoy/san-tagoy-xyz/content/games/Wanton Pinoy Spaghetti/chargen.md

 Every time you fail a roll, mark Luck to a maximum of 5.

-You can avoid consequences by testing Luck.
+Avoid consequences by testing Luck.
 To succeed, roll at or lower than your current Luck on a d6.

 Regardless of the result, remove a point of Luck every time you test it.